Friday, March 21, 2025

 In 2017, I was working with Rob Galluzzo on the documentary film Analog Love.
 As that project was winding down, Rob began spit-balling about what we might do next.
-He had just watched the feature-length documentary film DePalma, produced and directed by Noah Baumbach and Jake Paltrow, and suggested that we might make a similar film… about John Carpenter.
+He had recently watched the feature-length documentary film DePalma, produced and directed by Noah Baumbach and Jake Paltrow, and suggested that we might make a similar film… about John Carpenter.

 I love John Carpenter.
 I love the DePalma film, which has the simple brilliance of Francois Truffaut’s indispensable interview book Hitchcock.
 I loved the idea of interviewing Carpenter on Carpenter, going right to the source and avoiding any extraneous bullshit.
 I knew Carpenter could be a tricky interview, but I’d had a good rapport with him in 2008 (when I interviewed him for my documentary Nightmares in Red, White and Blue) and I was eager to take a deeper dive into his work.